kg4ydw/noacli/Readme.md

 Dependencies
 ------------
-This uses Python and Qt, which are decencies.
+This uses Python and Qt, which are dependencies.
 To install these:

 Mac: (pick one)
 * sudo pip3 install PyQt5